-Hide the cutplane and use the results panel to create an isosurface from the Isosurf tab by clicking on 'Add probe'.
-Enter 0.35 into the 'Isosurface' input box and deselect the 'Use probe value' tick box next to it.
+Try changing the variable to HI to see the height of the waves.
+Hide the cutplane and use then select the isosurface tab in the results panel.
+Change the scalar to HI and 'on' to VFOL. .
+Enter 0.5 into the 'Isosurface' input box and deselect the 'Use probe value' tick box next to it.
+Click 'Add probe' to generate the isosurface.
 You may need to move the Isosurface probe in the domain to activate the new settings.
 Inspecting the Isosurface you should see wave regions around the hull, and these should increase as the time is stepped forward.
 Use the 'play time series' icon to cycle through all time steps in a row.
 A front view of the hull will show an increased bow wave compared to the steady simulation.